 One place to include not only a reference to the academic dishonesty policy of the university but also an explanation of how you will handle situations in your class is in your syllabus.

-The Faculty Senate Syllabus Policy goes into more detail about what should be in the syllabus as does the Handbook for Undergraduate TAs.
+The Faculty Senate Syllabus Policy goes into more detail about what should be in the syllabus as does the Handbook for Graduate TAs.